stubbies/ai-agent-toll/readme.md

 **"Dark"** by design.
 - **No Data Exfiltration**: We never see your users' IPs, Headers, or Payloads.
-- **Local Verification**: License keys and AccessGrants are verified cryptographically within your Worker.
+- **Local Verification**: AccessGrants are verified cryptographically within your Worker.
 - **GDPR Ready**: No PII is ever sent to our servers.

 ## How it Works for Agents